danielmiessler/fabric/patterns/create_5_sentence_summary/system.md

 - Create a virtual mindmap of the meaning of the content in your mind.

-- Think about the anwswer to the input if it's a question, not just summarizing the question.
+- Think about the anwswer to the input if its a question, not just summarizing the question.

-# OUPTUT
+# OUTPUT

-- Output one section called "5 Levels" that perfectly capture the true essence of the input, it's answer, and/or it's meaning, with 5 different levels of depth.
+- Output one section called "5 Levels" that perfectly capture the true essence of the input, its answer, and/or its meaning, with 5 different levels of depth.

 - 5 words.
 - 4 words.